– AIDS Drugs for All: Social Movements and Market Transformations, Cambridge University Press. 2013

 Articles and Book Chapters

-“In Harm’s Way: Climate Security Vulnerability in Asia” with Todd G. Smith, Nisha Krishnan, Charles Wight, and Santiago Vallejo-Gutierrez, Revise and Resubmit.
+“In Harm’s Way: Climate Security Vulnerability in Asia” with Todd G. Smith, Nisha Krishnan, Charles Wight, and Santiago Vallejo-Gutierrez, World Development.
+2018.

-“Foreign Policy Beliefs Among Leaders and the Public,” with Dina Smeltz, Craig Kafura, Jonathan Monten and Jordan Tama (3rd author) to appear in an edited volume, The Domestic Sources of Foreign Policy, edited by James McCormick, Rowman and Littlefield, forthcoming.
+“Foreign Policy Beliefs Among Leaders and the Public,” with Dina Smeltz, Craig Kafura, Jonathan Monten and Jordan Tama (3rd author) to appear in an edited volume, The Domestic Sources of Foreign Policy, edited by James McCormick, Rowman and Littlefield.
+2017.

 “International Organization and Environmental Governance.”
-Oxford: ISA Compendium Project, forthcoming.
+Oxford: ISA Compendium Project.
+2017